Pregnancy and Giving Birth in Mallorca

 We couldn’t afford private health insurance, and besides which in orderBy to be covered for pregnancy and birth on insurance you need to be a member for at least six months before you become pregnant.
 I had heard the Spanish public health system was one of the best in the world so I knew I was in good hands, but at the same time I felt a little in the dark as I found it difficult to find online many experiences written in English of what to expect in Spain let alone in Mallorca.
 So, here’s my account of my experience of pregnancy and birth in Mallorca.

 I Think I’m Pregnant - What Now? #

 Get a National Health Card

 I read that you should see a doctor first when you find out you’re pregnant so I made an appointment with a GP at my local PAC (the local health care centres) in Andratx.
-At this point I didn’t have my Tarjeta de Salud (national health card).
-See How to Get your NIE and Residency - The complete guide to moving to Mallorca for more details about a national health card.
-So, I was just using my European Health Cover Insurance (EHIC) card that all members of the EU countries are entitled to.
+At this point I didn’t have my Tarjeta de Salud (national health card) [[LINK TO RELOCATION GUIDE No. 2 – Residency – the paragraph about your getting a Tarjeta de Salud]] so I was just using my European Health Cover Insurance (EHIC) card that all members of the EU countries are entitled to.
 It’s fine to use this but after many appointments the ladies on the front desk were begging me to get my Tarjeta de Salud so that they didn’t have to make photocopies of my documents every time I came for an appointment.
 I was not yet an official resident but had been working on and off and paying my social security when I did.
 So this entitled me to full-blown access to the public health system.